Lewwwk/AIFS/norms.md

 1. Access to Discord and other member platforms.
 2. Ability to submit [proposal](./proposals/process.md).

-#### Community Guidelines
+### Community Guidelines

 #### Self Voting

 We discourage voting on proposals with direct financial benefit to oneself.
-In egregious cases, the Multisig Team is encourages to reject processing transactions related to that proposal.
+In egregious cases, the Multisig Team is encouraged to reject processing transactions related to that proposal.

 #### Contributor Payout Flow